City Guides, Japan, Kyoto

 Tip: Kiyomizu-dera opens very early at 6 AM, so if you want to avoid the crowd I suggest being there when it opens.

+There is a public area outside which you can explore for free, but there is also a ticketed area that costs 400 yen per person to enter.
 I skipped the ticketed area on my first two visits because it was very crowded and there was a line to enter.
 But I finally went in on my latest visit – I can honestly say the ticketed area is well worth it!

 Momiji leaf time at Kiyomizu-dera in Kyoto